scandum/octosort/README.md

 Origin
 ------
-Octosort is based on [WikiSort](https://github.com/BonzaiThePenguin/WikiSort) and [quadsort](https://github.com/scandum/quadsort).
+Octosort is a block merge sort based on [WikiSort](https://github.com/BonzaiThePenguin/WikiSort) and [quadsort](https://github.com/scandum/quadsort).
 This document primarily lists notable differences and some benchmarks.

 Octo swap
 ---------